tefdara/Bash-Utilities/audio/metadata/Audio_Metadata.md

 The output files will be saved in the same directory as the input files, with the same filename and extension.

-Each output file will have the following metadata:
+Each output file will have the following metadata by default:

 - `source_file_name`: The filename or a custom name specified by the user.
 - `source_sample_rate`: The sample rate of the input file.